NilssonOpel/SIMuR/README.md

 # SIMuR
 ## Source Indexing for MUltiple Repositories
 Currently supporting mixed repos of git and svn
+Works with any gitserver: GitHub, GitLab, your private git server or whatever

 ## For the impatient
 - Set the environment variable ***SIMUR_REPO_CACHE*** to some directory, e.g.